-- Pharmacological treatment (DMARDs, GCS)

-- > Rehabilitation

-- Use in any period of the disease:

-- 1) kinesiotherapy increasing muscle strength, improving physical fitness, preventing contractures and deformities, avoiding disability

-- 2) physical therapy electro, laser, thermo-, cryotherapy, massages and balneotherapy have an analgesic, anti-inflammatory and muscle-relaxing effect

-- 3) psychological support.
+- Pharmacological treatment (DMARDs, GCS, NSAIDs) - Rehabilitation - Use in any period of the disease: - 1) kinesiotherapy increasing muscle strength, improving physical fitness, preventing contractures and deformities, avoiding disability - 2) physical therapy electro, laser, thermo-, cryotherapy, massages and balneotherapy have an analgesic, anti-inflammatory and muscle-relaxing effect - o 3) psychological support.

-- A 78-year-old patient with arterial hypertension, COPD, and osteoarthritis was admitted with connective tissue disease suspicion. - Patient complained of pain lasting for 4 months, oedema of small joints of the hands and wrist joints, pain in shoulder and knee joints, with intensification of symptoms at night/in the morning, accompanied by a feeling of morning stiffness. - Outpatient inflammation parameters were found to be elevated and rheumatoid factor was present.
+- A 78-year-old patient with arterial hypertension, COPD, and osteoarthritis was admitted with suspicion rheumatoid arthritis. - Patient complained of pain lasting for 4 months, oedema of small joints of the hands and wrist joints, pain in shoulder and knee joints, with intensification of symptoms at night/in the morning, accompanied by a feeling of morning stiffness. - Outpatient inflammation parameters were found to be elevated and rheumatoid factor was present.
 Methylprednisolone was included in the treatment at the initial dose of 16 mg/day, with reduction recommended. - Physical examination on admission revealed MCP and PIP edema of both hands.
-Auscultation revealed exhalation whistles on both sides, irregular heart rate approx. 74 / min.

-- The chest X-ray showed fibrous changes in the upper field of the right lung, irregular longitudinal shadows (calcifications/post-inflammatory changes) in the lower field of the right lung, and underlined connective tissue stroma. - In X-ray of the cervical spine and knee joints features of degenerative changes; X-ray of the hands narrowing of the interphalangeal joint of the proximal and distal finger III, compulsive positioning in flexion, moreover, small subperiosteal cysts phalanges, degenerative changes in the left carpal-metacarpal joint I. - The right hand ultrasound shows a trace of exudate in the MCP II, III and IV as well as in the proximal interphalangeal joints, in the tendon sheath.
-III finger flexors features of chronic inflammation - a slightly overgrown synovial membrane and slight exudate, in the tendon sheath of the flexor muscles of the V finger also an overgrown synovium.
+- The chest X-ray showed fibrous changes in the upper field of the right lung, irregular longitudinal shadows (calcifications/post-inflammatory changes) in the lower field of the right lung, and underlined connective tissue stroma. - In X-ray of the cervical spine and knee joints features of degenerative changes; X-ray of the hands narrowing of the interphalangeal joint of the proximal and distal finger III, compulsive positioning in flexion, moreover, small subperiosteal cysts, degenerative changes in the left carpal-metacarpal joint I. - The right hand ultrasound shows a trace of exudate in the MCP II, III and IV as well as in the proximal interphalangeal joints, in the tendon sheath.
+III finger flexors features of chronic inflammation a slightly overgrown synovial membrane and slight exudate, in the tendon sheath of the flexor muscles of the V finger also an overgrown synovium.

 - In laboratory tests: ESR 17 mm/1 h, CRP 11.3 mg/L, RF present, positive CCP antibody titer, negative ANA, SS-A, SS-B, Sm, dsDNA, Borelia IgM, IgG, p -ANCA, c-ANCA, no HCV, HBV infection. - Rheumatoid arthritis was diagnosed and sulfasalazine was proposed for further treatment.
 Physical rehabilitation recommended, periodic rheumatological control. - In addition, proteinuria was found in urinalysis.
-Due to the possible coexistence of amyloidosis, fiberosigmoidoscopy was performed, in which a rectal biopsy was taken for histopathological examination; four polyps were visible in the sigmoid colon, and a sitting polyp in the rectum.
-Urgent colonoscopy was recommended. - During the stay, nebulised fenoterol with ipratropium was administered, reducing additional auscultatory phenomena.
-Due to the presence of atrial fibrillation (of unknown duration) on the ECG with a QRS rate of about 74/min, anticoagulation treatment was initiated and the patient was referred to the Department of Cardiology.
-The patient was discharged home.
+Due to the possible coexistence of amyloidosis, fiberosigmoidoscopy was performed, in which a rectal biopsy was taken for histopathological examination.